How many times have you heard something like this:

 These types of people are selling you feel-good lies and playing on your morals to make themselves look good.
 Worst of all, they are part of the reason you’re not making more money.

 So let me set one thing straight – THERE IS NOTHING WRONG WITH CHARGING MONEY FOR YOUR WORK!

 Now let me explain a bit.
 I’m not saying you shouldn’t give value to your audience.
 You absolutely should.
 I’m not saying you shouldn’t put your audience first, and do what you can to make your audience happy.
 You absolutely should.
 What I’m saying is that there comes a time when you have to make money as well.
 After all, your web hosting and other business expenditures do not pay for themselves.

 I’m not going to lie to you and pretend that I don’t aim to get some sort of monetary reward out of all of this.
 I give out content for free knowing that it will result in some people paying me money for more.
-If I wasn’t making money from all of this there is no way in hell you’d be reading this right now.
+If I wasn’t making money from all of this there is no way you’d be reading this right now.
 It’s quite likely this website wouldn’t exist at all.

 Think about it.
 Why should you work for free?
 Why should you spend a period of your finite life providing stuff to other people if you’re not going to get any reward out of it?

 Passion is important.
 Enjoying your work is important.
 However, your passion isn’t going to pay the bills.